safaris since 1995

 (Elephants on the Mana Pools floodplain by Dana Allen courtesy Wilderness Safaris)

 Start your canoeing adventure from Kariba.
 4x4 transfer to Chirundu for a safety talk followed by lunch on the river.
-Paddle until around 5pm and set up camp on Kakomarara island, relax and dinner.
+Paddle until around 5pm, set up camp on Crocodile Rocks island, relax and dinner.

 Up at sunrise for tea and biscuits.
 Paddle for a couple of hours until breakfast.
 Get back on the river and canoe until midday.
 Lunch and siesta time.
 Paddle again to Lone Acacia Island.